The Bankrate promise

 Top stock market games

-Wealthbase is the newest entrant into the world of stock market games, and it’s one of the most fun games out there.
+Wealthbase is one of the most fun games out there.
 Wealthbase marries a stock-picking contest with social media, and the result is a match made in heaven.
 You can create a game, set the rules for playing and then email your friends to join – and you’ll have a full virtual contest going in just a few minutes or less.
 And the game is not limited to desktop, with all the slickness available in a cool mobile app, too.
+Plus, the game gives away real money to top stockpickers.

 The Motley Fool was founded on the principle of crowd-sourced investment wisdom, and its CAPS service does much the same, allowing you to see why a player has made a pick.
 Players can write a short pitch for any given stock, and these can be a great tool for sourcing ideas.
 When you join, you’ll be thrown into a giant game with tens of thousands of players, and each entry is ranked according to their performance.
 Looking for a great stock idea?
 See what the leaders are buying and why.